morris/vanilla-todo/README.md

 - Rendering is idempotent and complete (React's pure `render` function).
 - One-way data flow (React)

-## Conclusion
+## 6. Conclusion

-The result of this study is a working todo application with decent UI/UX and most of the functionality of the original TeuxDeux app, built using only standard web technologies and with zero dependencies.
+The result of this study is a working todo application with decent UI/UX and most of the functionality of the original TeuxDeux app, built using only standard web technologies.
 Some extra features were introduced to demonstrate the implementation of cross-cutting concerns in the study's codebase.

 The codebase seems manageable through a handful of simple concepts, although it is quite verbose and even messy in some areas.

-Setting some constraints up-front forced me to challenge my assumptions and preconceptions about vanilla web development.
-It was quite liberating to avoid general-purpose utilities and get things done with what's readily available.
+This could be mitigated by a small number of helper functions and simple build steps (e.g. SCSS and TypeScript).

-The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without diverging into building a custom framework, except for rendering variable numbers of elements efficiently.
+The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without diverging into building a custom framework. except for rendering variable numbers of elements efficiently.
 Further research is needed in this area, but for now this appears to be a valid candidate for a (possibly external) general-purpose utility.